 Your client will need to provide details for a minimum trading period of two years, which has been verified by an Accountant’s Certificate.
 The latest year end can’t be more than 18 months ago.

-We will request the Accountant’s Certificate, which must be prepared and signed by a professionally qualified Associate or Fellow from our listed acceptable bodies.
-If this isn’t done, we won’t accept it and instead we’ll use the corresponding years’ Tax Assessment forms issued by HMRC (SA302).
+We will request the Accountant’s Certificate which must be prepared and signed by a professionally qualified Associate or Fellow.
+If this isn’t available, we’ll use the corresponding years’ Tax Assessment forms issued by HMRC (SA302).